VivaRado/Advent/README.md

 **Timeline**

 July 2018 to December 1 - assuming final will be released in about 7 - 14 days.
-Hopefully before the New Year
+Hopefully before the New Year.

+Eventually Delivered in January 28 2019.

 **  **